Lohit9/CS246-Algorithms/README.md

 **Programs/Algorithms**

-1. **Elementary Binary Search**: A findamental binary search program of an array of fixed length
+1. **Elementary Binary Search**: A fundamental binary search program of an array of fixed length
+2. **Trinary Search Algorithm**: This is a very rarely seen algorithm, I  came across this in one of my computer science courses.

 **Target-List(Upcoming algos)**